-It is here where the faith of the theologian is critical.
+It is here where the faith of the theologian or historian is critical.
 Here he is brought to his knees before God confessing his faith.
-In fact, it is these theologians who have greater faith in God because he cannot answer questions.
-He must cry out with Paul:
+In fact, it is these theologians who have greater faith in God because they cannot answer questions.
+They must cry out with Paul:

 O the depth of the riches both of the wisdom and knowledge of God! how unsearchable are his judgments, and his ways past finding out!
 For who hath known the mind of the Lord? or who hath been his counsellor?
 Or who hath first given to him, and it shall be recompensed unto him again?
 For of him, and through him, and to him, are all things: to whom be glory for ever.
 Amen.